 Is there a penalty for failing to register?
 Anyone engaged in the business of motor vehicle repair, maintenance or towing without having first registered with the County is subject to a class A violation.
 Each violation is subject to a $500.00 civil fine.

 For additional information, please contact the Licensing & Registration Unit at 240.777.3718.

-To download the files you MUST have Adobe Acrobat Reader (version 7) installed on your system.
+To obtain the files you MUST have Adobe Acrobat Reader or Internet Explorer Edge on your system.
 If necessary you may download the free Adobe Acrobat Reader here.
 The OCP has provided a Fee Schedule for your reference.

 Office of Consumer Protection

 Initial certificates are valid for one (1) year.
 Certificates are renewable upon application for a period of three (3) years.

 Any person, firm or corporation that engages in the business or trade of repairing or maintaining motor vehicles or towing motor vehicles without first registering with the County is subject to a $500.00 Civil Citation (per violation) and an Order for Abatement.
 Failure to comply with the Order is subject to contempt proceedings.

 In addition to the registration requirement, Montgomery County law places certain obligations on motor vehicle repair and maintenance facilities.
 Many of the fundamental requirements of the consumer laws governing the automobile repair industry foster communication and consumer trust.
 Complying with these laws will increase the trust consumers have in you and avoid potential problems.

 Once your Registration application has been approved, you should post an OCP approved sign at your place of business.
 The sign describes county law regarding written estimates and should be posted in shops.
 You may purchase a sign directly from the OCP for $25.00 (check payable to Montgomery County, Maryland).
 Please call our Licensing & Registration Unit for purchase and pick-up.